You Saved My Life

 You Saved My Life is an Australian factual television series that screened on the Nine Network in 2009.
-It was hosted by 60 Minutes reporter Tara Brown.
+It was hosted by 60 Minutes reporter Tara Brown and the doctor Andrew Rochford.

 You Saved My Life follows the stories of people who have been rescued in an emergency and reunited with their rescuers.
 It has a similar premise to the successful Seven Network factual television series Triple Zero Heroes.
+Two weeks after it started airing and six episodes in, the show was cancelled for the final time after having been taken off air and reinstated.